Svitlana-Lazurenko/contact-form/readme.md

 The task has been completed in full.
 An adaptive layout has been developed for screens of different sizes.
 The layout also meets the requirements of cross-browser compatibility, thanks to the implementation of autoprefixer.
 No plugins were used when developing the form.
 On the backend, the data entered through the fields is processed - spaces at the beginning and end are removed, and between words - are collapsed to one.
 All possible errors are also processed on the backend and returned to the frontend with the corresponding codes - 400 or 500.
 Information about errors with code 400 appears under the corresponding form field, and information about errors with code 500 is displayed in the console.

 **Important**: additional task (send lead to telegram bot, google sheets table) was completed, but not tested.
-Therefore, the relevant parts of the code are commented out for now.
-These parts are located in the theme file inc/\_form-handling.php and can be uncommented and tested if necessary.
+Therefore, the relevant parts of the code are commented out.
+These parts are located in the file inc/\_form-handling.php.
 These are lines 4-6, 62, 104-128, 132-163.

 ### Installation and usage: